RazorPhaser/angular-tutorial/src/chapters/chapter13-bonus-login-features.md

 ### Caching User

-Right now when you refresh the page the current user information in the AuthService is lost.
-We can cache the data using cookies.
+Right now we are not caching any user information.
+It would be nice to be able to display the user information in the header.
+We can cache the user data using cookies.
 To implement the cookie storage we are going to use the ngx-cookie library.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create Class